 You want to be concise, tell them exactly what you want them to do.
 If you give consumers too much information, you will only confuse them.

 If you have a special offer, like $25 off service, you want to reference that in the ad.
-Including these things will help consumers to choose your appliance service company over your competition.
+Including these things will help consumers to choose your air conditioner repair or appliance service company over your competition.

 Here’s an example of a company that’s using the ad extensions.